List of Star Wars creatures: Cy'een

-Colo claw fish are eel-like predators from the waters of the planet Naboo.
-One tried to attack a Gungan sub, but didn't lay a claw on it once.
-At the end of the tunnel, a sando aqua monster tried to eat the sub but didn't manage it.
-The unlucky Colo, however, ran in to the Sando's mouth, killing it.

 D

 Dashta eel

 Dashta eels are a species native to Ord Cestus with the ability to use the Force.
 They were the biological part of the JK-13 droid.

 Dactillion

-Dactillions are four-legged lizard-like creatures with wings and a two part beak.
-They fly the skies of Utapau.
+Dactillions are four-legged lizard-like creatures with wings and a two part beak that fly the skies of Utapau.

 Danchaf

 Danchafs, also known as "tree goblins" by the native sentient Jenet species on the planet Garban, these arboreal creatures are ferocious pack carnivores that attack unwary travelers in Garban's forests, and can grow up to 2 m (6.5 ft) tall.

 Derkolo

 Derkolo are a sentient species native to the planet Sileron.

 Dewback

 Dewbacks or Dewback lizards are large reptilian creatures native to Tatooine.
 They are commonly used as beasts of burden by moisture farmers.
 They have been described as resembling a t-rex pretending to be a camel.

 They move slowly at night, but are known to run at a brisk pace for short distances during the day.
 Both Imperial stormtroopers and Jawas have been known to utilize these large beasts.
 Dewbacks can be seen in video games, the movie Star Wars Episode IV: A New Hope and the series The Mandalorian.